Chel White

-Chel White (born May 30, 1959) is an American film director, composer, screenwriter and visual effects artist.
+Chel White (born May 30, 1959) is an American film director, animator, composer, screenwriter and visual effects artist.
 In his independent films and music videos, White is known for his stylized, often experimental use of images, unusual animation and narratives depicting an outsider's perspective.
 He often adopts darkly humorous and poetic sensibilities to explore topics of love, obsession and alienation; with dreams and the subconscious being his greatest influences.
-He describes his own work as “stories and images that reside on the brink of dreams, or linger on the periphery of distorted memories.”
-A Rockefeller Fellow, Chel White has made three films based on the work of Peabody Award-winning writer and radio personality Joe Frank (Dirt, Soulmate, and Magda).
+He describes his own work as "stories and images that reside on the brink of dreams, or linger on the periphery of distorted memories."
+A Rockefeller Fellow, Chel White has made three films based on the work of Peabody Award-winning writer and radio personality Joe Frank (Dirt, Soulmate, Magda).

 Chale Nafus of the Austin Film Society says, "I have been amazed at the stylistic and thematic diversity in (Chel White’s) films.
 Surreal, ethereal, wistful, and witty, I just allow my imagination to be taken into his complex, mysterious worlds.”
 The Austin Chronicle says, "(Chel White's) work seems to dispatch itself in some secret, subversive code, flashing messages amid animation, obscure stock footage, and actors with crazy eyes."

-Chel White has directed music videos for Radiohead's lead singer Thom Yorke, The Melvins, Tom Brosseau, Chrystabell & David Lynch, and collaborated with the Oregon Symphony.
+Chel White has directed music videos for Radiohead's Thom Yorke, The Melvins, Tom Brosseau, Chrystabell & David Lynch, and collaborated with the Oregon Symphony.
 He has worked extensively with film director Gus Van Sant, creating visual effects on several of Van Sant's projects.
-White began directing commercials in 1992, and directing television programs in 1999, including two parodies for Saturday Night Live.
+White began directing commercials in 1992, and with a focus in stop motion, began directing television programs in 1999, including two parodies for Saturday Night Live.
 Along with Ray Di Carlo and David Daniels, Chel White is a co-founder of the international production company Bent Image Lab in Portland, Oregon.

 Early life and education

 Chel White was born in Kansas City, Missouri and grew up in Colorado, Michigan, Stockholm, and Evanston, Illinois where his father was a Northwestern University professor and his mother a schoolteacher.
 White cites his earliest influence as being the Surrealist paintings he was exposed to in grade school when visiting the Art Institute of Chicago.
-He began making films in high school where, studying under instructors Peter Kingsbury and Kevin Dole, he was introduced to the films of Norman McLaren, Harry Everett Smith, Bruce Connor, Maya Deren, Kenneth Anger, Len Lye and Jean Cocteau.
+He began making films in high school where, studying under instructors Peter Kingsbury and Kevin Dole, he was introduced to the films of Norman McLaren, Harry Everett Smith, Bruce Conner, Maya Deren, Kenneth Anger, Will Hindle, Len Lye and Jean Cocteau.
 White recalls, "When I was 16, I realized animation was the bridge between being an artist and a filmmaker.
 At that point I never looked back."
-In 1984, he received a Bachelor of Arts degree in Visual Arts, with a central focus on experimental film, from Antioch College in Yellow Springs, Ohio.
+In 1984, he received a Bachelor of Arts degree in Visual Arts, with a central focus on experimental film, from Antioch College.
+During his time in Antioch College, he was in a band named The Blackouts, with John Flansburgh, who later formed the band They Might Be Giants.